 On the other hand, CRBRP was a 995 MWth plant design and the concept being advanced here is 3000 MWth, which will require a larger vessel diameter and a sturdier core plate to support a much heavier core.
 It also may prove necessary to provide some shielding in the core assemblies above the blanket with the gas plenum removed.
-In the final analysis, design analysis will be required, but there is reasonable basis for optimism that the reactor vessel height can be reduced to somewhere in the vicinity of 30-35 ft., which would be possibly up to a 50% reduction from CRBRP.
+In the final analysis, design analysis will be required, but there is reasonable basis for optimism that the reactor vessel height can be reduced to somewhere in the vicinity of 30 ft., which would be close to to a 50% reduction from CRBRP for a plant with three times the thermal output.
 Importantly, none of the reactor vessel dimensions should be finalized until there emerges reasonable confidence in the design of the core, the head closure, and the vessel internals.
 It also needs to be acknowledged that there may be a price to be paid for a shortened bottom mounted reactor vessel in the way of its seismic response.
 The inertia of the heavy head may increase the buckling loads on the shortened vessel wall attendant with seismic ground motion.
 Increased buckling loads may require that the vessel wall be thickened somewhat.

 In addition to the above items, a promising candidate for cost reduction would be the UIS itself.
 For the case of CRBRP, there wasn’t much incentive to reduce the height of the UIS since the space above the core was needed for refueling anyway.
 However, because of the potential severity of the thermal striping issue, the provision of a feature in the design to mitigate its effect is necessary.
 In fact, there was never any guarantee that the CRBRP UIS, fabricated entirely of Inconel, would survive the environment to which it was to be exposed.
 Experimental efforts focused on the phenomenon usually suggested the problem was real and its effects were possibly underestimated.
-A potential course of action is to eliminate the phenomenon altogether by regulating all the core assemblies so that their outlet temperatures are close to equal.
+A desirable course of action is to eliminate the phenomenon altogether by regulating all the core assemblies so that their outlet temperatures are close to equal.
 While this may be achievable in part, it may prove to be difficult for the control and shield assemblies.
 To the extent that thermal striping can be reduced, the remaining purposes for the UIS would be to limit cross flow to the control rod drivelines, and have some place to house the core exit thermocouples which would likely not require a structure 10 feet high.
-The value of backup hold-down is dubious if the pressure drop across the assemblies is insufficient to lift them against the force of gravity.
+There is no need for a requirement to provide backup hold-down since the pressure drop across the assemblies is insufficient to lift them against the force of gravity.

 Figure 21 Potential reactor vessel design